kunlee0910/kunlee0910.github.io/_pages/presentations.md

 * Female labour market participation at a crossroads: what explains the different M-curve changes in South Korea and Japan?, *EASP-FISS* Joint Annual Conference, online, July 2021 (oral)

-* Understanding Causes of Low Fertility and Policy Arrangements in South Korea: A Look into Gender and Family Framework, *EASP* Annual Conference, Taipei, Taiwan, July 2019 (oral)
+* Understanding Causes of Low Fertility and Policy Arrangements in South Korea: A Look into Gender and Family Framework, *EASP Research Network* Annual Conference, Taipei, Taiwan, July 2019 (oral)